Facilities, Instruments, and Equipment

 Pianos

 The Department of Music owns a large collection of pianos that are tuned and maintained during a weekly visit by a piano technician.
-While the technician’s first weekly concern is the von der Mehden grands, he attends to others on an as-needed basis.
-Forms for indicating tuning/maintenance issues are available here.
-Any student or faculty member can make such a request, and all have responsibility for doing so.
+While the technician’s first weekly concern is the von der Mehden grand pianos, he addresses other issues on an as-needed basis.
+The forms for indicating tuning/maintenance issues are available here.
+All students and faculty members are responsible for making such requests.
 Respecting and protecting the collection is essential and includes preventing contact with food and beverages as well as personal belongings.
 It is useful to remember that pianos are instruments, not furniture.

 Instrument Collection

-Another large collection is the department’s store of instruments, both student grade for use in pre-teaching classes, and professional quality, such as specialty instruments for temporary use in lessons or ensembles and those used by the Collegium Musicum.
-The latter are overseen by Dr. Eric Rice and are loaned to students specifically for use in the ensemble; borrowing of others can be done through the Music Office.
+The department has a large collection of instruments, both student grade for use in pre-teaching classes, and professional quality, such as specialty instruments for temporary use in lessons or ensembles, like those used by the Collegium Musicum.
+The latter are overseen by the director of the Collegium Music Ensemble and are loaned to students specifically for use in the ensemble; borrowing of other instruments can be done through the Music Office.
 Borrowing requires signing a contract, found here that specifies the borrower’s responsibility for maintaining and securing the instrument and reporting immediately any need for repair.
-An instrument lost or stolen is the responsibility of the borrower; replacement cost is indicated on the contract.
+An instrument lost or stolen is the responsibility of the borrower.
 An instrument shared by more than one student is the responsibility of the student signing the contract.